MayaPosch/Usagi-Emu/README.md

 The only dependency ([Sarge](https://github.com/MayaPosch/Sarge)) is already included in the source.

 > [!NOTE]
 > The original QuickBasic version is also contained in this repository.
-Its copyright is owned by David Lovett (Mr. Usagi Electric) himself, not by this author.
+Its copyright is owned by David Lovett (Mr Usagi Electric) himself, not by this author.

 **C++ Basic**